What Is Legal Translation

 1. Linguee.
 This translate tool is a combination of a dictionary and a search engine.
 It allows you to search for words, bilingual texts, and expressions to check the meaning of them and find the contextual translation.
 It can also find the relevant translated document to show how the word is used.

 3. Lingvo.
-A free online dictionary that supports 20 languages.
+An online dictionary that supports 20 languages.
 It contains over 6.5 million entries from more than 200 dictionaries.
 It also has a translation app for multiple platforms with a set of pre-installed dictionaries and downloadable content.

 4. WordReference.
 This web dictionary is available since 1999.
 It includes 17 languages and works with 34 language combinations.